 Careers in Health Informatics

 Forecasts of national demand provide a strong indication of high level of future demand in the area of health informatics.
-The U.S. Bureau of Labor Statistics, for example, projects that health information management and health informatics employment will grow nearly 18% by 2016.
-The Bureau projects a need for more than 6,000 new professionals each year through 2014.
+The U.S. Bureau of Labor Statistics, for example, projects that employment in health informatics and related fields will grow nearly 17% from 2014-2024, much faster than average for all professions.

 Graduates of the program will work in a wide range of settings and roles within them.
 Their activities will reflect the positioning of this program to prepare leaders at the forefront of a dynamic field.

 - Graduates with interests in human behavior may lead visioning and strategy for new ways of leveraging information to promote the improvement of individual health behaviors.

 - Individuals with entrepreneurial aspirations may lead the development of applications or systems that improve the ways consumers and clinicians access and use information.

 - Those with technical interests may find roles as application designers and developers, consultants, system analysts, and entrepreneurs.

 - Individuals with analytical and quantitative skills can become quality improvement analysts, data miners, evaluation specialists, or clinical and public health researchers.

 - Policy-minded graduates can be part of a new generation of informatics-enabled policy analysts and engage with ongoing health reform.